 Check out our case studies of Dibble clients working with young people leading challenging lives using:

 The Dibble Institute is committed to your project’s success!
 During your planning period we will support you as you conduct your needs assessment and EBP final determination.
 We can provide content and implementation experts to come alongside you as you work with your community and potential partners.
-We will also make a complimentary kit of materials available to help your community and youth verify the best EBP for your settings
+We will also make a complimentary kit of materials available to help your community and youth verify the best EBP for your setting.

 The Dibble Institute has replicated relationship skills programs to scale across multiple states and within distinct communities.
 Whether you use your own staff to facilitate or you utilize existing school or partner agency staff using the Dibble Saturation Model, we are happy to share our best practices with you for cost-effective, high-quality implementation approaches.